chicago-tool-library/circulate/README.md

 ### Setting up Circulate on your machine

-If you're new to Ruby or Rails applications, a reccomended way to get set up is to use the [community setup guides for Discourse](https://github.com/discourse/discourse#development).
+If you're new to Ruby or Rails applications, a recommended way to get set up is to use the [community setup guides for Discourse](https://github.com/discourse/discourse#development).
 Discourse is a popular forum software project that also uses Ruby on Rails.
 There are scripts provided for [macOS](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-macos-for-development/15772), [Ubuntu](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-ubuntu-for-development/14727), and [Windows](https://meta.discourse.org/t/beginners-guide-to-install-discourse-on-windows-10-for-development/75149).
-On those pages you'll see more than the one script- for the purposes of this porject, you **only** need to run the first, initial scipt command that you see.
+On those pages you'll see more than the one script- for the purposes of this project, you **only** need to run the first, initial script command that you see.
 You do not need to keep going with the steps/information on Discourse.
 Stop when you get to "Clone Discourse"- don't do that!
 Come back here :sparkles:
 **Note** You do want to pay attention to this install as it runs in your terminal- it may ask for your password once or twice throughout the process- keep an eye on it and be prepared to type your computer's password (in the terminal!
 NEVER share your password in a GitHub doc).
 Also note that the install takes some time to run completely- it is not a 5-minute process.

 Time to get the Circulate repo!
 In your terminal, first make sure you're where you want to put the repo by typing `pwd`.
 If you want the Circulate repo to be in a different spot, type `cd` and **change** to the **directory** you want to put the Circulate repo in.

 Next, put the full text below and press enter: